If packing up everything for a semester abroad trip in a couple of suitcases seems a little overwhelming …. just use this packing list.

 You can modify a packing list like this if you don't want to brainstorm your own categories or subcategories.

-Along with "clothes", I'll have main categories like "Phone/Computer/Camera Gear", "Journaling Stuff", "Make Up and Toiletries", "Snacks" etc.
+Along with "clothes", I'll have main categories like "Phone/Computer/Camera Gear", "Journaling Stuff", "Make Up and Toiletries", "Snacks" etc. You know, things like that.
+Here's a more comprehensive list:

 I also make a "to do list" category where I can list what I need to do before I leave on my trip: it's usually full of things like “buy luggage locks” or “call the bank to tell them I'll be using my credit card throughout Europe".